Nosimaj/Nosimaj-GPT/README.md

 # Nosimaj-GPT

-This repository contains a quick PHP-based GPT chat bot that is prompted to act like a designer and offer advice.
+I designed and coded a a few PHP-based GPT chatbots to learn the technology better.
+This one is prompted to act like a designer and offer advice.
+I used PHP b/c I already knew it well, but python and other languages can be used to.
+I just wanted to share that anyone can code AI, and that these API's are valuable prototpying tools.

 ## Overview